3. Legitimate Interest Assessment

 It is the responsibility of the data controller to establish the lawful ground for each processing activity it (and its data processors) carries out.

-Legitimate interests is the most flexible lawful basis for processing personal data, but you cannot assume it will always be the most appropriate.
+Legitimate interest is the most flexible lawful basis for processing personal data, but you cannot assume it will always be the most appropriate.

-Surveillance and security data may be used for the legitimate interest of:-
+Surveillance and security data may be used for the legitimate interests of:-

 - maintaining the security of property and premises;

-- monitoring staff, and staff of tenants, when carrying out work duties on the premises; and providing evidence of health and safety issues
+- monitoring staff, and of tenants, when carrying out work duties on the premises; and providing evidence of health and safety issues.

-The information processed may include names, employment details, security clearance, vehicle registration numbers, images, sound recordings, records of personal appearance and behaviours.
+The information processed may include (without limitation) names, employment details, security clearance, vehicle registration numbers, images, video and sound recordings featuring the individual records of personal appearance and behaviours.
 This information may concern staff and other workers present on the premises, customers and clients, offenders and suspected offenders, members of the public and those inside, entering or in the immediate vicinity of the area under surveillance.
-Subject to UK Data Protection Legislation, this information may be shared with the data subjects themselves, tenants and their agents, services providers, police forces and government security agencies and others who have entered into a Data Sharing Agreement with the data controller and where necessary to achieve the above purposes.
+Subject to UK Data Protection Legislation, this information may be shared with the data subjects themselves, tenants and their agents, services providers, police forces and government security agencies and others who have entered into a Data Sharing Agreement with the data controller where it is necessary to achieve the above purposes, or to comply with a legal duty.

 The legitimate interest grounds for processing is only available to the extent that the data controller’s legitimate interest is not outweighed by the rights and freedoms of the individual whose personal data is being processed.
 The ICO states that data controllers should carry out a Legitimate Interest Assessment (LIA) in order to document this decision making process.

-The following typical LIA has been produced by VeriFi and is applicable to commercial property applications where data processing equipment described in section 12 of this document are employed.
+The following typical LIA has been produced by VeriFi and is applicable to commercial property applications where data processing equipment described in section 12 of this document is employed.
+Please note: this is a template only.
+The controller must read the applicable ICO guidance before using this template.
+The wording should be considered carefully.
+Customisation to suit the data controller’s particular systems and procedures will be necessary.

-IMPORTANT this LIA does not extend to Special Category Data and Criminal Offence Data.
+IMPORTANT this LIA does not extend to special category data or criminal offence data.

 Part 1 – Purpose

-Purpose of processing the data – Prevention and investigating crime; monitoring staff, and staff of tenants, when carrying out work duties on the premises; providing evidence of health and safety issues.
+Purpose of processing the data – Maintaining the security of property and premises; preventing and investigating crime; monitoring staff, and staff of tenants, when carrying out work duties on the premises; providing evidence of health and safety issues.

 Third parties benefiting from the processing – Occupiers and visitors to the premises.

-Wider public benefits to the processing – Surveillance of and to the public perimeter of building provides assistance to law enforcement agencies.
+Wider public benefits to the processing – Surveillance of, and to the public perimeter of, the building provides assistance to law enforcement agencies.

-Impact if processing does not take place – Lack of evidence of breaches of security and safety.
+Impact if processing does not take place – Lack of evidence of breaches of security and safety rendering it more difficult to investigate and address reported issues.
+Loss of crime deterrence from having surveillance and security systems.

-Codes of practice – The data controller is aware of its obligation to comply with the SCA and ICO codes of practice relating to CCTV.
+Codes of practice – The data controller complies with the SCA and ICO codes of practice relating to CCTV.

 Ethical issues – Are governed by the code of conduct set by the business.